-A. An applicant for a wireless facility, other than a small wireless facility in the ROW, that wishes to locate in these areas Protected Area or a Discouraged Area shall demonstrate that a diligent effort has been made to locate the proposed communications wireless facilities on a site, private institutional structure, or other appropriate existing structures more than three hundred feet from residential zoned districts or more than three hundred feet from a protected area, and that, due to valid considerations including physical constraints, site availability, and technological feasibility, no more appropriate location is available.
+A. An applicant for a wireless facility, other than a small wireless facility in the ROW, that wishes to locate in a Protected Area or a Discouraged Area shall demonstrate that a diligent effort has been made to locate the proposed wireless facilities on a site, private institutional structure, or other appropriate existing structures more than three hundred feet from residential zoned districts or more than three hundred feet from a protected area, and that, due to valid considerations including physical constraints, site availability, and technological feasibility, no more appropriate location is available.
 Such antennas, antenna equipment, towers and related facilities may be approved by the administrator, subject to the administrator's approval of camouflage or disguise by stealth.
-Such proposed structures mayare also be subject to the balloon test and/or photo-simulation requirements of YMC 15.29.130 in order to assist the administrator in determining appropriate camouflage and/or stealth requirements.
+Such proposed structures may also be subject to the photo-simulation requirements of YMC 15.29.130 in order to assist the administrator in determining appropriate camouflage and/or stealth requirements.